shalatan/shalatan.github.io/android.md

   - **Integration with Lifecycles**: Coroutines can be seamlessly integrated with the Android components lifecycle like Activity or fragment, helping to avoid memory leaks and waste of resources,
 - `suspend` : Keyword to mark a function available to coroutines, *suspends* exceution until the result is ready then it resumes where it left off with the result. ***Using suspend doesn’t tell Kotlin to run a function on a background thread.***
 - `Dispatchers` : Context
-  - `Dispatchers.Main` : Lightweight tasks eg - network calls, database queries, won't block the main thread while suspended.
+  - `Dispatchers.Main` : Lightweight tasks eg - updating UI, network calls, database queries, won't block the main thread while suspended.
 Common when you need to perform UI-related tasks or update the user interface from coroutines.
   - `Dispatchers.IO` : For heavy IO work such as reading from or writing to files, making network requests, or interacting with databases.
   - `Dispatchers.Default` : For CPU intensive tasks.
 It's suitable for computational work or network requests that don't require interaction with the UI.
   - `Dispatchers.Unconfined` : Runs coroutines unconfined on no specific thread, not recommended to use.